gadilaSindhu/RockPaperScissors_Python_Flask_Project/README.md

 flask run --host="0.0.0.0"

-10. Click on the link which starts with 192.168 to run the code
+10. Click on any of the the two links to run the code.